Skip to main content

 There are a number of natural community hubs which offer a Scholix compliant interface:

-ARDC has implemented an OAI-PMH endpoint to make available information about Research Data Australia collection records and links to publications (Link Information Packages) for harvesting by others, including Scholexplorer: the Data Literature Interlinking Service.
+ARDC has implemented an OAI-PMH endpoint to make available information about Research Data Australia collection records and links to publications (Link Information Packages) for harvesting by others, including ScholeXplorer: the Data Literature Interlinking Service.
 For more information see: RIF-CS to Scholix crosswalk.

 How do Australian researchers benefit?